 Here's a video showing some African animals

 As the most recent Ice Age ended, the Sahara got rainier and greener between about 8000-6000 BC.
 Many people moved there.
 But starting about 6000 BC, with the last of the ice melted, the Sahara began to get bigger and drier again.
 A lot of people were forced to leave their homes in the Sahara, and some of them may have moved to the Nile Valley, where they soon began farming and established ancient Egypt.
-This first phase of Egyptian history - the Old Kingdom - ended about 2100 BC with a series of severe droughts.
+Further south in Sudan, people started farming millet and sorghum, and they domesticated donkeys to pull their plows.
+This first phase - Egypt's Old Kingdom - ended about 2100 BC with a series of severe droughts.
 Egyptian scientists kept track of the water level in the Nile with Nilometers, but they couldn't make it rain more.
 This same drought affected all of Africa: lakes dried up in Ghana, and there were sandstorms in Nigeria.

 Another set of serious droughts probably ended the New Kingdom in Egypt, around 1200 BC.
-This drought also affected West Asia, where it ended the Hittite kingdom, and Greece, where it ended Mycenaean rule.
+This drought also affected West Asia, where it ended the Hittite kingdom, and Greece, where it ended Mycenaean rule, and India, where it ended the Harappan civilization.